Project60/org.project60.banking/docs/configuration/plugins/importer-actions.md

 {
   "comment": "CAMT.53 Import configuration (BNP Paribas Fortis)", "defaults": {
     "payment_instrument_id": "4"
   },
   "namespaces": {
     "camt": "urn:iso:std:iso:20022:tech:xsd:camt.053.001.02"
   },
-  "probe": "camt:BkToCstmrStmt/camt:GrpHdr/camt:MsgId",
+  "probe": "camt:BkToCstmrStmt/camt:GrpHdr/camt:MsgId"
+}
 ```

 ### Comments

-We start of by adding a comment so that it will make our lives easier in case we have many importers at a later stage.
+We start of by adding a comment so that it will make our lives easier in case we
+have many importers at a later stage.
 Note: Comment tags are always *optional*.
-But we really point out to put comments in order to remind you about the purpose of your current element/group.
+But we really point out to put comments in order to remind you about the purpose
+of your current element/group.

 ### Defaults

-The group **Defaults** is used to enclose definitions for some standard piece of information about the incoming transactions that will be added to **all** the upcoming transactions of the file that we will be importing.
+The group **Defaults** is used to enclose definitions for some standard piece of
+information about the incoming transactions that will be added to **all** the
+upcoming transactions of the file that we will be importing.

-In this example, we specify that by default the attribute of **payment_instrument_id** will always be the number '4' (unless we alter it during the matcher chapter)
+In this example, we specify that by default the attribute of *
+*payment_instrument_id** will always be the number '4' (unless we alter it
+during the matcher chapter)

 !!! note
     The *payment_instrument_id* is really important and should be configured
     correctly.
 This means that the ID should exist in your database and reflect
     the payment instrument you want to use for the incoming transactions, for
     example Bank Transfer.

 ## List of supported actions